Functional Simulator

 Setup

-The simulator does not require building the compiler.
-Configure with -DTTLANG_SIM_ONLY=ON to create just the Python environment:
+To run the simulator from a source checkout instead (without building the compiler), configure with -DTTLANG_SIM_ONLY=ON to create just the Python environment:

 cmake -G Ninja -B build -DTTLANG_SIM_ONLY=ON